 |Download a PDF of this case study to share with your team|

-The leadership of a tertiary health system in an urban market evaluated opportunities for market share growth with a focus on Cardiology.
+The leadership of a tertiary health system in an urban market evaluated opportunities to increase patient volume with a focus on Cardiology.
 A large independent cardiology group in the market was known to be working with at least three other health systems in the market – resulting in patients being split four ways from a market share perspective.
 Our client health system desired to understand what percentage of cases were being taken to competitor health systems, with a focus on identifying the potential return-on-investment on an alignment strategy with the cardiology group.

 HSG Provider Service Location Analysis was utilized to identify all patients who had interacted with the Cardiology practice’s providers in the past calendar year.
 For this group of patients, HSG evaluated site of service for all Cardiology-related claims performed by one of the practice’s providers, as well as the specific service(s) performed at those sites.

 First, HSG broadly grouped the services performed by the group into specific service-lines within Cardiology: Electrophysiology, Cardiac Catherization, Medical Cardiology, Nuclear Medicine, and general Evaluation and Management codes to understand what percent of the group’s volume each service line was.